silent-entertainment/claxiom/README.md

 - Install [`quicklisp`](http://www.quicklisp.org/beta/)
 - Hop into a Lisp and do `(ql:quickload :cl-notebook)`, followed by `(cl-notebook:main)

 NOTE: cl-notebook is no longer in the quicklisp repository.
 I saw something about the possibility that it was removed due to bugs that stemmed from changes to the API of a dependency.
-As a workaround, to use quicklisp with a local copy refer to section 4.1 of the asdf manual.`In a future update, the system name and package name will be changed to claxiom.
+As a workaround, to use quicklisp with a local copy refer to section 4.1 of the [asdf manual](https://common-lisp.net/project/asdf/asdf.html).
+In a future update, the system name, package name and related filenames will be changed to claxiom.

 ### Binary